 Category Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
 Students demonstrate competence in the terminology, concepts, methodologies and theories used within the discipline.
-COMMUNICATION Communication is the development and expression of ideas in written and oral forms.
+COMMUNICATION COMMUNICATION COMMUNICATION Expression of ideas in written and oral forms.
 Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.

 CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
-Students analyze information carefully and logically from multiple perspectives, using discipline specific methods, and develop reasoned solutions to problems.
+Students analyze information carefully and logically from multiple perspectives, using discipline specific methods, and develop reasoned solutions to problems. ---------------------- --- ---

-To assess student performance in meeting these student learning outcomes for this course, students are evaluated by a variety of instruments throughout the course: three exams during the semester, daily graded "clicker" questions used to assess comprehension and reasoning, and graded on-line activities, exercises and assessments.
+To assess student performance in meeting these student learning outcomes for this course, students are evaluated by a variety of instruments throughout the course: three exams during the semester, daily graded PlayPosit questions used to assess comprehension and reasoning, and weekly graded online activities, assessments and LaunchPad assignments.
 Student Learning Outcomes are further assessed in BSC 2011L, the companion lab course.
 For example, the Communication SLO is assessed in graded written assessments and in oral presentations in the lab.
-In combination, BSC 2011L provide assessments of all categories of the General Education Student Learning Outcomes.
+In combination, BSC 2011 and BSC 2011L provide assessments of all categories of the General Education Student Learning Outcomes.